 “As we’ve all been told for as long as we can remember: wash your hands!” says Amanda Lober.
 During the viral season, it’s more important than ever to make sure you’re thoroughly washing and disinfecting your hands — especially if you’ve been touching a lot of surfaces in public, if you have been around others who were sick, or if you’re touching your face and your mouth.

 Similarly, Amanda recommends trying to steer clear of others who are sick — and stay home if you are feeling sick so as not to spread it to others.

 Maintaining a strong immune system is a marathon, not a sprint.
 Though there are supplements and other things you can do for a momentary boost when you’re feeling sick, what will help you the most is having built up your immunity over time before being exposed to illness.

 While things like diet, supplements, and hand-washing may seem intuitive as aids for immunity, what is often forgotten is the everyday behaviors you partake in and how they help and hurt your immune system.

 Your body goes into a kind of defensive, “fight-or-flight” mode when it is taxed by things like lack of sleep, high stress levels, or toxins like tobacco or excessive alcohol.
 This results in a lower baseline immune system strength because your body is too busy fighting off the effects of those stressors to focus on protecting you from illness.

-Those who get plenty of good-quality sleep, exercise often, manage stress effectively, and detoxify regularly are much more likely to have an immune system that is highly capable of keeping you healthy.
+People who get plenty of good-quality sleep, exercise often, manage stress effectively, and detoxify regularly are much more likely to have an immune system that is highly capable of keeping them healthy.